 Huge strides are being made in the area of room decontamination and the attention given to cleaning previously overlooked surfaces.
 As a result, we are seeing drops in certain HAIs as room cleanliness improves.
 But there is still much progress to be made.

-What what can we do about it?
+What can we do about it?
 In our next post, we'll explore how new technologies are improving terminal cleaning and protecting future occupants from infection.